alexanderommel/SpringBoot-Shopping-Microservice/README.md

 - REST services

-- Google Authentication through JWT Filters
+- Google Authentication with JWT

 - Catalogue

 - Uber Eats based service

 - Modifiers and discounts for products

+- AMQP

+- Unit and Integration tests

+- Documentation

 ## How it works